We draw your attention to the limitation of liability clause at clause 11.

 In these Conditions the following definitions apply:

-Contractor means Beeson Trees Ltd (company number: 13773132) registered office at Rose fo Tralee Green Lane, Derbyshire DE12 6J, including all staff employed directly and indirectly by the company;
+Contractor means Beeson Trees Ltd (company number: 13773132) registered office at Rose of Tralee Green Lane, Derbyshire DE12 6JP, including all staff employed directly and indirectly by the company;

 Force Majeure means an event or sequence of events beyond a party's reasonable control preventing or delaying it from performing its obligations under the Contract including an act of God, fire, flood, lightning, earthquake or other natural disaster, war, riot or civil unrest, interruption or failure of supplies of power, fuel, water, transport, equipment or telecommunications service, or material required for performance of the Contract, strike, lockout or boycott or other industrial action including those involving the Supplier's or its suppliers' workforce, but excluding the Customer's inability to pay or circumstances resulting in the Customer's inability to pay;